Umutyenerkara/Getting-and-Cleaning-Data-Assignment/README.md

 Independent tidy set as a CSV file describing the average of each variable for each activity and each subject.

-##Important
+## Important

-For script to work, the locations of files in "UCI HAR Dataset" directory should be same as the original directory.
+For script to work, directory structure and file locations should be the same as the original.